I had an epiphany a while ago and it’s been rocking my world!

 - What happened to the Holy Spirit in Evangelical Christianity?
 He definitely gets less than His fair share of attention.
-Theologically, the Holy Spirit is an equal member of the Trinity, but unless you attend a Charismatic or Pentecostal church, He is pretty much ignored.
+Theologically, the Holy Spirit is an equal member of the Trinity, but unless you attend a Charismatic or Pentecostal church, He is pretty much ignored…

-Sure, we tell people that they will receive the Holy Spirit when they trust in Jesus to be their Savior.
-We might mention that He is called the Comforter or Helper (John 14:15-26) or that He is the guarantee of our salvation (2 Corinthians 1:21-22).
-But, most of us don’t talk about Him much, and we don’t usually pray to Him.
+- Sure, we tell people that they will receive the Holy Spirit when they trust in Jesus to be their Savior… We might mention that He is called the Comforter or Helper (John 14:15-26) or that He is the guarantee of our salvation (2 Corinthians 1:21-22).
+But most of us don’t talk about Him, and we definitely don’t pray to Him.

-I sat there thinking, wishing I knew more about the Holy Spirit, feeling like I was missing something, when it hit me.
+I sat there thinking, wishing I knew more about the Holy Spirit, feeling like I was missing something when it hit me.
 According to the Bible, the Holy Spirit is the One I know the best!

 What?
-And that’s when my mind started getting blown!
-I love it when God does this!
+And that’s when my mind started getting blown.
+I love it when God does this.

-The Bible tells us that God the Father is in Heaven; Jesus is in Heaven sitting at God’s right hand; but the Holy Spirit… The Holy Spirit is the One here with me!!
+The Bible tells us that God the Father is in Heaven; Jesus is in Heaven sitting at God’s right hand; but the Holy Spirit… The Holy Spirit is the One here with me.

 It’s hard to explain the emotion that exploded in my heart.
 It was as if I’d grown up knowing I had a missing sibling and then suddenly found out that they had been my best friend for the past ten years.
 If that makes any sense…

-It was an “Oh, it’s You!!!” moment.
+It was an “Oh, it’s You!” moment.

-I called Him “Jesus”, but it was actually the Holy Spirit who became real to me when I was 15 years old, helped me to see the lies in Bill Gothard’s teachings, and started my questioning and rebelling against the cultic teachings of my church.
-The Holy Spirit is the one who brought me to Pine Ridge Bible Camp and showed me grace, freedom, and love.
-I’ve gotten to know Him over the years, felt His Presence over and over, talked with Him, and laughed with Him.
-He explains the Bible to me, and reminds me of verses I need to hear.
-He is the one who gives me the strength that I pray for, He gave me peace through my miscarriages, and helped me to trust when I didn’t think I could.
+I called Him Jesus, but it was actually the Holy Spirit who became real to me when I was 15 years old, helped me to see the lies in Bill Gothard’s teachings, and started my questioning and rebelling against the cultic teachings of my church.
+The Holy Spirit is the one who brought me to my Christian summer camp and showed me grace, freedom, and love.
+I’ve gotten to know Him over the years.
+I’ve felt His Presence.
+We’ve talked and laughed together.
+He explains the Bible to me and reminds me of verses I need to hear.
+He is the one who gives me strength.
+He gave me peace through my miscarriages, and helped me to trust when I didn’t think I could.
 He gives me the ability to forgive my husband and have patience with my children.

 You might be thinking that it doesn’t matter who we pray to or who we call God because they are all the same.
-Two weeks ago I might have agreed with you.

-I don’t think it matters to God, but it matters to us.
+While I don’t think it matters to God, I do think it matters to us.

 My life has been rocked by realizing that the Holy Spirit is with me.
-Praying to Him seemed almost “wrong” at first (which is silly because I say that I believe He is God, just like the Father and Jesus) but now I love it!
+Praying to Him seemed almost wrong at first (which is silly because I say that I believe He is God, just like the Father and Jesus) but now I love it.
 It makes the literal part of my brain connect somehow with the spiritual part.

 All of this brings up a question: Why ignore the Holy Spirit?

 I think there is more to this than we realize…and I am going to keep thinking, pondering, and believing!
 I want everything that being a child of God gives me.
-I want to find out what it means to have the Holy Spirit in all of His power and fullness!
+I want to find out what it means to HAVE the Holy Spirit in all of His power and fullness!